corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

 * The output `BoardingTicket` state must have a launch date later than the time the ticket is created.

 {{< note >}}
 These are simplified verifications for the purpose of this example.
 When writing your own CorDapp, components of the `verify` method should be strong representations of your CorDapp's business logic.
+The contract controls how states evolve on the ledger, so the components of your verification ensure that the conditions of your business rules are met.
 {{< /note >}}

 Once you've added the verify methods to your `BoardingTicketContract`, your code should look like this: